intelligent-username/Classification/README.md

 3. Train a new tree to predict *these* residuals.
 We train on the residuals in order to understand what we're doing wrong in the current ensemble (group) of trees and move in the opposite direction.

-4. Add this tree’s predictions to the previous ones, scaled by a learning rate (\eta):
+4. Add this tree’s predictions to the previous ones, scaled by a learning rate $\eta$:

 $$
 \hat{y}^{(j+1)} = \hat{y}^{(j)} + \eta \cdot \text{tree's output}